Hill of Crosses, Lithuania

 Learn-and-tell.
 Theology is proven and spread as God's people testify.
 What have you been learning, perhaps in your own reading and doing, that the others in class should know too?
 People are wired to learn from one another, so we will spend class time sharing what we're learning.
 Feel free to bring handouts if they're helpful.

 Short written exercises (submitted on Canvas): These will help you reflect on course activities and material to increase their fruitfulness.
-You choose a number of these from the available options you will find linked from the schedule.
-Submit at least three of the following:
+You choose a number of these from the available options below.
+Submit at least three of the following, one by each due date:

 They have no formal length requirements; if you insist, aim for roughly 1000 words.
 They of course require proper citation and quotation of any sources you draw on, the absence of which is academic dishonesty.
 Do not use any AI tools, which constitute academic dishonesty and will shortcut your learning process.